-In order to compare LREF with the daily variation of the electric field during the dust events, these field mill measurements 215 are also shifted to the frequency domain through an FFT.
-Again, the first five harmonics are retained and from the specific dataset, a smoothed slow varying field is reconstructed (otherwise referred to as reconstructed mean for the remainder of this paper) from the set of mean amplitudes and phases of the first three harmonics.
-This filtered field retains the main characteristics of the local reference field., since fast transient events which are less than 6 hrs in duration are removed.
+In order to compare LREF with the daily variation of the electric field during the dust events, these field mill measurements are also shifted to the frequency domain through an FFT.
+Again, the first five harmonics are retained, and from this specific dataset, a smoothed slow varying field is reconstructed (otherwise referred to as the reconstructed mean for the remainder of this paper) from the set of mean amplitudes and phases of the first three harmonics.
+This filtered field retains the main characteristics of the local reference field, since fast transient events, which are less than 6 h in duration, are removed.
 Therefore, the LREF and reconstructed mean field signals that are compared have the same spectral information.
-Moreover, to compare the E-field timeseries with the lidar retrievals, all the field mill data are further averaged to 5 mins.
+Moreover, to compare the E-field time series with the lidar retrievals, all the field mill data are further averaged to 5 min.

-2.3 Mathematical formalism for the modelling of the ground E-field weather values.
-In actual conditions, aerosols always exist, but under fair weather conditions their concentrations are small enough to not significantly affect the ionic content of the atmosphere.
-Therefore, for the modelling purposes of fair weather conditions, aerosol concentrations can be neglected.
-In the steady state of such an atmosphere, the divergence of the total current is zero $\vec{\nabla} \vec{J}{tot} = 0$, as a direct consequence of the continuity equation and hence the conduction current remains constant with altitude.
-From Ohm's law, we can relate the conduction current with the vertical component of the electric field (Fig. 3a), as:
+2.3 Mathematical formalism for the modelling of the ground E field

+Ideally, under strict fair-weather conditions, a complete lack of aerosol particles in the atmospheric circulation is expected, since it guarantees that the only mechanism of atmospheric ion loss is the ion-ion recombination.
+As the concentration of aerosols increases, additional loss can be due to ions attaching to the particles, which leads to a perturbation of the ion density from fair-weather values.
+In actual conditions, aerosols always exist, but under fair-weather conditions their concentrations are small enough to not significantly affect the ionic content of the atmosphere.
+Therefore, for the modelling purposes of fair-weather conditions, aerosol concentrations can be neglected.
+In the steady state of such an atmosphere, the divergence of the total current is zero $\nabla J{\text{tot}} = 0$ , as a direct consequence of the continuity equation and hence the conduction, current remains constant with altitude.
+From Ohm's law, we can relate the conduction current $J_z$ with the vertical component of the electric field $E_z$ (Fig. 3a) as